altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former French engineer.
- - Among other things, I'm interested in scientific computing and  machine learning
+ - Among other things, I'm interested in scientific computing, machine learning, programming languages and compilers
  - I enjoy to build interactive web applications
  - I'm a gamer, runner, cookery enthusiast and avid traveler.
  - I have an amazing wife and two cats